 The Litter Less Campaign aims to reduce litter and affect long-term behaviour change among youth around the world

-The Litter Less Campaign is a joint initiative of The Wrigley Company Foundation and FEE on Litter.
-The Campaign entered into the second phase in 2014.
-The Litter Less Campaign Phase II has been running through schools engaging in the Eco-Schools or Young Reporters for the Environment (YRE) programmes in 27 countries in the first year, and will culminate in 35 countries by the third year.
+The Litter Less Campaign is a joint initiative of the Wrigley Company Foundation and FEE.
+The Campaign entered its third phase in 2017 and will run in 15 countries until 2019.
+The Litter Less Campaign Phase III is being implemented in schools through the Eco-Schools and/or Young Reporters for the Environment (YRE) programmes.
 It aims to engage and educate children and young people on the issue of litter, and encourage them to make positive choices.

 - To increase student knowledge and practical skills in preventing and managing litter and waste